run-project/gallery/test/README.md

-# test all from gallery
+# Testing all projects from gallery

+What this does?

 - download latest Azkfiles (easy to search)
 - stops azk agent